Becoming Catholic (RCIA)

 If you are already baptized:If you were baptized in another Christian church, or if you were baptized Catholic, but have not been Confirmed nor received the Eucharist (or Confession), you will follow a process that will invite you into a deeper understanding of the Sacraments and Catholic way of life.

-Candidates for reception into full communion with the Catholic Church will undertake a formation program to guide them in understanding the teachings and practice of the Catholic faith.
+Candidates for reception into Full Communion with the Catholic Church will undertake a formation program to guide them in understanding the teachings and practice of the Catholic faith.
 This process may look similar to the one outlined above depending on your formation needs.

 We are all at different stages in our faith journey, so this process may take longer for some than others.
 Candidates may be received into full communion by making a Profession of Faith and being Confirmed and receiving Eucharist.
 They may also be received into full communion at another time during the year, depending on the readiness of the individual, and the pastoral circumstances involved.